topfreegames/pitaya/README.md

 #### Cluster mode

 In order to run several `pitaya` applications in a cluster it is necessary to configure RPC and Service Discovery services.
-Currently we are using [NATS](https://nats.io/) for RPC and [ETCD](https://github.com/coreos/etcd) for service discovery.
+Currently we are using [NATS](https://nats.io/) for RPC and [ETCD](https://github.com/coreos/etcd) for service discovery as default options.
+The option to use gRPC for RPC is also available.
 Other options may be implemented in the future.

 There's an working example of `pitaya` running in cluster mode [here](./examples/demo/cluster).